Introdution to Programming - C# Programming Fundamentals

 }

 It can be even easier with a nice feature of the IDE.
-Simply select the classes you wish to include in the namespace to right-click the code with the mouse and select "Surround With..." and type namespace.
-The IDE will automatically add in the namespace construct, and braces and indent the code for you!
+Select the classes you wish to include in the namespace to right-click the code with the mouse, select "Surround With..." and type namespace.
+The IDE will automatically add the namespace construct and braces and indent the code for you!

 Avoid Conflicts by using Namespaces

-Namespaces are primarily used for avoiding code conflicts.
+Namespaces are primarily used to avoid code conflicts.
 You could have two developers working on different parts of the same project.
-They could potentially use the same class name for something inadvertently, and namespaces would be able to resolve the correct class.
+They could inadvertently use the same class name for something, and namespaces could resolve the correct class.

 Alternatively, you could be using third-party software from two companies, and they could use the same class names.
 Each different class with the same name would perform a slightly different function.